-We acquired most of our negative beliefs from young.
-Kids don’t know how to discern what’s right or wrong, but they picked up subtle behavior, words and actions from their parents easily.
+We acquired most of our negative beliefs when we are young.
+Kids don’t know how to discern what’s right or wrong, but they picked up subtle behavior, words, and actions from their parents easily.
 When they see their parents judging themselves all the time, they thought it was the right thing to do.

 But the truth is judging ourselves doesn’t make us better.
 In fact, it makes us feel worse and more unlikely to take action to change and improve ourselves.

-Does your inner critic sounds like someone close to you?
+Does your inner critic sound like someone close to you?